reubano/changanya/README.md

 ```

 The hash length and number of internal hashes used for the digest are
-automatically determined using your input values `capacity` and `false_positive_rate`.
+automatically determined using your values for `capacity` and `false_positive_rate`.
 The capacity is the upper bound on the number of items
 you wish to add.
 A lower false-positive rate will create a larger, but more accurate, filter.

 ```python